 Sony A7 versus Sony A6000

-The Sony Alpha A7 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and February 2014.
+The Sony Alpha A7 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2014.
 Both the A7 and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (A7) and an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Sony A7 and the Sony A6000 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Sony A7 and the Sony A6000 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.